Article 96 of the Constitution of Japan

-Article 96 of the Japanese Constitution is a clause in the national Constitution of Japan specifying the process for making amendments.
+Article 96 of the Constitution of Japan is a clause in the Constitution of Japan specifying the process for making amendments.
 Details of the process is determined by the Diet Act and the Act on Procedures for Amendment of the Constitution of Japan.
 The Constitution has remained unchanged since coming into effect on May 3, 1947, and many politicians are calling for a revision of Article 96 so that they can begin revising other, more central Articles (like Article 9).

 Text of the article

 The full text of the article in Japanese, and its official English translation, reads: